ufjschool/ob-s14/drafts/second/HauntedStory.md

 “It’s no longer a kid story; It’s no longer fables and myths,” Bolejack said.
 “It’s more and more people coming to terms with ‘there is something out there; we may not understand it, but there is something out there.’
 More and more people are coming out to acknowledge that.”

-And that night I acknowledged it, every bit it.
+And that night I acknowledged it, every bit of it.